-Jesus' baptism showed that He was a man, and that He wanted others to follow His example.
-It also showed that He is fully God, the promised Savior.
-Jesus' baptism was the very beginning of His ministry.
-This was all part of God's plan to provide salvation for us.
 Only God's sinless Son could be the perfect Lamb of God Who could take away not just the sins of one family for a year, but the sins of the entire world forever!

-Have you ever put your trust in Jesus as Savior?
-Think quietly in your own mind; do not answer out loud.
-Are you a sinner?
-Do you need to repent?
+Though Jesus did die for our sins, we must trust in His payment for our sins in order to be saved from our sins.
+Have you ever put your trust in Jesus as your Savior?
 Do you believe Jesus is God's Son and that His perfect blood alone can wash away your sin forever?
 That's what it means to trust Jesus as your Savior.
-Only Jesus' shed blood is enough to take away our sin and give us an eternal home in Heaven with Him forever.
+Only Jesus' shed blood can take away our sin and give us eternal life.
 If you want to know more about trusting Jesus as Savior, come talk to me after we pray.